Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead - WHIZ News

 The 31-year-old Strasburg had waited years for this chance.
 Back in 2012, he was about two years removed from Tommy John surgery when Nationals brass decided protecting his elbow was more important than pitching him in the playoffs, so he was shut down late in a season full of promise.

-Nationals manager Dave Martinez was asked what’s allowed Strasburg to be so good this postseason.
+Nationals manager Dave Martinez was asked what’s made Strasburg so good this October.

 “One, he has the confidence to do it and two, he’s become a premier pitcher, a big-game pitcher,” Martinez said.
 “He doesn’t get rattled.”